Jul 4, 2017

 where fortune blessed me with an introduction to poet Jane Kenyon

-by way of A Hundred White Daffodils
+by way of A Hundred White Daffodils,

 a collection of her essays, interviews, translations, and poems.